FatCow, despite the whimsical name, also happens to be one of the oldest in the business.

 Our personal experience with FatCow’s support team went smoothly.
 Their support staff reached us within two minutes, with quick and accurate responses.

 Unfortunately, other customers haven’t always experienced the same attention to detail.
 Our background check revealed a very inconsistent experience that didn’t always line up with our own.

-In addition to live chat support, FatCow also offers a pretty extensive user knowledgebase.
+In addition to live chat support FatCow also offers an extensive user knowledgebase.